 It takes heartened commitment and sometimes it can be painful.
 So how does one do it?
-What is it that keeps us from derailing and getting off path?
-Many think it is inspiration or motivation that drives consistent action, but that's not it at all...
+What is it that keeps us from derailing and getting off the path?
+Many think it is inspiration or motivation that drives consistent action, but no so...

 Consistent action comes from strengthening your will.
-To do something even when you don't want to.
+To persevere even when you don't want to.
 Not feeling inspired?
 Do it anyway.
 This is where most people fail.
-They fail because they haven't put the plans, systems and habits in place to overcome challenges as they work towards something.
-Besides feeling uninspired or unmotivated, there are a lot of people who feel completely clueless and are unclear about what they actually need to do to get the results they need.
+They fail because they haven't put the plans, systems, and habits in place to overcome challenges as they work towards something.
+Besides feeling uninspired or unmotivated, people often feel completely clueless and/or unclear about what actually needs to be done to get the desired results.
 They try one thing then quickly jump into something else.
-Soon they are faltering because they aren't seeing results.
+Soon they are faltering because of a lack of results.

 So what does it take?
-There are three steps you can put into place to exponentially grow your chances of following through and to growing your will to achieve greater levels of success.
-Whether it's achieving fundraising goals, sales goals, finishing that book, implementing your marketing, or working out consistently, these tips will help you towards achieving it all.
+There are three steps you can take to exponentially increase your chances of follow-through and to strengthen your manifestation of greater levels of success.
+Whether it's fundraising goals, sales objectives, finishing that book, implementing your marketing strategy, or working out consistently, these tips will elevate your game.

 1. Develop a Plan

 There was a time when I advocated for long-range planning.
-Organizations and businesses set up weekend retreats to create detailed strategic plans that looked out 5, 10 even 20 years.
+Organizations and businesses set up weekend retreats to create detailed strategic plans that looked out 5, 10, even 20 years.
 No more.
-I definitely want you to have a vision of where you want to go and be in then next 5 to 10 years.
-But, planning is best done short-term in this new economy.
-Things are changing way too fast so even the best laid long-term plans are bound to need revisions in major ways.
-Therefore, having a short-term, 6 month to 1 year, plan is best.
+I want you to have a vision and a long-term trajectory.
+But planning is best done short-term in this new economy.
+Things are changing way too fast.
+Even the best laid long-term plans are bound to need revisions in major ways.
+Therefore, having a short-term 6 month to 1-year plan is best.

-The plan outlines where you are and where you want to be and the specific tactics you will use to get there.
+The plan outlines where you are, where you want to be, and the specific tactics you will use to get there.
 Then, under each tactic are the actions you need to take.
 These actions might have sub-actions under them.
 Each action should have a deadline assigned and the person responsible.
 Each evening, go over your actions and choose the priority actions for your day.
 Take care of your priority actions first thing in the morning.

 I know that the above paragraph was written much more easily than it will be done.
 I know because it takes work to create the plan.
-A lot of brainstorming and deep thinking about all the actions that need to take place over a period of time.
-If you feel stuck over the actions and you can't come up with all of them, don't worry.
-Move one or stop.
-More actions will come to you as you start working the plan.
+As well as much brainstorming and deep thinking about what needs to take place over some time.
+If you get stuck on coming up with all the right actions, don't worry.
+Move on or stop.
+More actions will come to you as you start working on the plan.

-So how do you stay motivated and inspired to keep working the plan?
+So, how do you stay motivated and inspired to keep working the plan?
 You don't.
-You create systems that support you instead and inspiration and motivation become a non-issue.
-More preliminary work.
-I know.
-But if you really want this.
-This is THE way to go about it.
+You create systems that support you instead.
+Therefore, inspiration and motivation become a non-issue.
+I know...more preliminary work.
+But if you really want this, this is THE way to go about it.

 2. Create Systems

-A system is a set of principles or procedures for getting something done.
-You can also view a system as an organized scheme or method to get things done.
-So what procedures, schemes or methods do you need to put into place to get things done?
-Rather than go on and on about this, I am going to share with you a system I created in order to set aside time daily for both working in my business and ON my business.
+A system is a set of principles, procedures, schemes, or methods for getting something done.
+So which of these do you need to put into place to achieve your goals?
+Rather than go on and on about this, I'll share an example of a system I created to carve out time daily for both working in my business and ON my business.